- 23 Celina Ayom Cres, Jabi 900108, Abuja

 - 8:00am – 5:30pm Mon – Thus, 8:00am – 2:00pm Friday

-Required services: Consultancy services to support the ongoing COVID-19 Response Mechanism (C19RM) Implementation (Finance Unit).
+Required services: Consultancy services to support the ongoing AGYW targeted intervention.

 Achieving Health Nigeria Initiative (AHNi) is a non-profit organization that promotes socio-economic development by supporting global health and economic initiatives in Nigeria.
-It was established as an indigenous organization, registered in 2009 with its headquarters in Abuja, and its presence in the four geopolitical regions of Nigeria.
+It was established as an affiliate of the Family Health International (FHI 360) to sustain FHI 360’s achievements in strengthening indigenous organizational capacity in Nigeria.
+AHNi has progressed into an allied organization to FHI 360 since 2019.
+AHNi was registered as an organization in Nigeria in 2009 with its headquarter in Abuja, and presence in the six geopolitical regions of Nigeria.
 It aims to provide technical assistance to the government and people of Nigeria in the implementation of public health and development programs.
-AHNi implements projects in HIV/AIDS, tuberculosis, malaria, health systems strengthening, sexual and reproductive health/family planning, and humanitarian projects for internally displaced persons (IDPs) and refugees in protection, health, and nutrition.
-AHNi also offers technical assistance and service delivery in integrated maternal, neonatal, and child health (IMNCH), monitoring and evaluation (M&E), laboratory support, behavior change communication (BCC), policy and legislation, gender/key populations, public-private partnership (PPP), and grants management.
+AHNi implements projects in HIV/AIDS, tuberculosis, malaria, health systems strengthening, sexual and reproductive health/family planning and humanitarian projects for internally displaced persons (IDPs) and refugees in protection, health, and nutrition.
+AHNi also offers technical assistance and service delivery in integrated maternal, neonatal and child health (IMNCH), monitoring and evaluation (M&E), laboratory support, behavior change communication (BCC), policy and legislation, gender/key populations, public-private partnership (PPP), and grants management.

-The services of the Consultant working with the C19RM team will include but not be limited to the following:
+The services of the Consultant working with Anambra AGYW team will include but not limited to the following:

-Interested and Qualified candidates should send in their Curriculum Vitae to AHNi website firstname.lastname@example.org.
+Interested and Qualified candidates should send in their Curriculum Vitae to the following email: email@example.com.

-The deadline for submission of the application is June 6, 2023.
+Deadline for submission of application is May 26, 2023.